Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 ## Add state information to relevant GameObjects

 The next step is to indicate what state in your scene is available to bots.
-This state used by bots to make decisions on what actions to take.
+This state is used by bots to make decisions on what actions to take.
 State is relayed to bots by attaching [`RGState`](/studios/unity/unity-sdk/RGState) components to any game object or prefab that you want your bots to know about.